tehprofessor/newrelic-carrierwave/README.md

 newrelic-carrierwave
 ====================

+NOTE: Currently Alpha software as there are no tests yet :-(

 ## CarrierWave Instrumentation

 This gem provides New Relic instrumentation for the CarrierWave gem.
 There are two main components which are instrumented, image processing and FOG based file storage/retrieval.